andyarensman/take-home/README.md

 ### Backend

-- (IMPORTANT) Download the .env file I emailed, and add it to the backend folder
+- (IMPORTANT) Download the .env file I emailed, and add it to the backend folder.
+Rename it to `.env`.
+The dot is important
-- Open a terminal (ctrl + shift + \`) and navigate to the backend folder: `cd backend`
+- Open a terminal (ctrl + \`) and navigate to the backend folder: `cd backend`
 - Run the following code to install packages: `npm i`
-- Install nodemon: `npm i nodemon -g`
-- Run the backend: `npm run dev`
+- Run the backend: `npm start`

 ### Frontend